KDMcMullan/HaMQTT/README.md

 - Demonstrates ability to output a received MQTT string.
 (A string message published to topic mqtt/tx will be transmitted by the radio.)
 - Groundwork started on publishing MQTT as a python-style dictionary.
 - Breaking change: Start of implementation of input (command / query) protocol. (*701 and *700 used to open and close communications.)

+### v0.95.00 20240626
+- Implemented Auto-close.
+- Now publishes an MQTT message on receipt of a DTMF sequence, if the relay is open.
+- Periodically publishes an MQTT status message, and network information, even if relay is closed.
+- Added in some QSO / no QSO counters just for sport.